urtes/iban-validator/README.md

 console.

 If `2` is entered, then second argument is expected to be a file with a full path, containing a list of IBANs to validate.
-Validation result will be written into to a new file with same path and name as input file, it's extension will be `.out`.
+Input file has to have extension Validation result will be written into to a new file with same path and name as input file, it's extension will be `.out`.

 To start the application go to the directory where cli-app-1.0-RELEASE.jar file is located and execute `java -jar cli